 Rich built a beautiful T440 DIY Triple Screen Flight Simulator complete with switch panels and a really nice throttle quadrant.
 He is now working to add a helicopter collective, cyclic, and a better computer to add to the fun.
 His project is another example of clever DIY flight sim cockpit builders that can modify their project.

 Nice job Rich!
 Enjoy your project.

 Russ built this beautiful DIY Flight Sim Pod for his cross-country flights that he shares on his Facebook fan page.
 He modified the large Flight Sim Pod frame to fit in a small corner of his house.
 Note the auxiliary monitor for the instruments and the trim wheel.

 Read more about Russ's home flight sim at this blog post and don't miss the video tour and additional pictures.

 Great work, Russ !
+I'm glad to see the Pod is a versatile solution for flight sim cockpit builders.
 Thank you for sharing your flight sim experiences online !